‘I’m so confused’: People without public defenders in Oregon speak out amid crisis

 So far, the state has "done neither," Mosher said.

-Macpherson said prosecutors should help shrink the legal system by charging fewer misdemeanors and nonviolent crimes.
+Metropolitan Public Defender's Macpherson has gone so far as to suggest that prosecutors help shrink the legal system by charging fewer misdemeanors and nonviolent crimes.

-But Washington County District Attorney Kevin Barton said that suggestion is "detached from reality and reckless."
+But Washington County District Attorney Kevin Barton said that idea is "detached from reality and reckless."
 He said people need to be held accountable for their crimes.

-Elisabeth Shepard, spokesperson for the Multnomah County District Attorney’s Office, said crime victims are also suffering because of the shortage of public defenders.
+The accused are not the only ones bearing the brunt of the crisis.
+Elisabeth Shepard, spokesperson for the Multnomah County District Attorney’s Office, said crime victims are also suffering.

 "Individuals who have experienced a low-level property crime … still deserve justice for what they experienced, just like everyone else, and they still deserve restitution," she said.